-Revealed preference tests of the Cournot model (with Andres Carvajal, Rahul Deb, and James Fenske).
-Forthcoming article in Econometrica.
+Revealed preference tests of the Cournot model (with Andres Carvajal, Rahul Deb, and James Fenske), Econometrica, Vol. 81(6), 2351-2379 (2013).
 There is also a working paper with other results.
-Develops a revealed preference test (in the form of a linear program) for the hypothesis that the firms are playing a Cournot game, assuming convex cost functions and observations generated by demand varyiation.
+Develops a revealed preference test (in the form of a linear program) for the hypothesis that the firms are playing a Cournot game, assuming convex cost functions and observations generated by changes to industry demand.

 Emissions trading with profit-neutral permit allocations (with Cameron Hepburn and Robert Ritz), Journal of Public Economics, Vol. 98, 85--99 (2013).
 Examines the impact of an emissions trading scheme (ETS) on equilibrium emissions, output, price, market concentration, and profits in a generalized Cournot model.
 Develops formula for the number of emissions permits that have to be freely allocated to firms to neutralize the profit impact of the ETS and relates it to Herfindahl index.

 Revealed Preference in a Discrete Consumption Space (with Matthew Polisson), American Economic Journal: Microeconomics, Vol. 5(1), 28-34 (2013).
 Shows that an agent maximizing some utility function on a discrete (as opposed to continuous) consumption space will still obey the generalized axiom of revealed preference (GARP).

 Aggregating the single crossing property (with Bruno Strulovici), Econometrica, Vol. 80 (5), 2333-2348 (2012).
 Introduces a new condition characterizing when the single crossing property is preserved under aggregation.
 Applications to optimal decisions under uncertainty, the existence of monotone equilibria in Bayesian-games, etc..
 Seminar slides for this paper are available.